 Elder Abuse Awareness: Public education and outreach for individuals, including caregivers, professionals, and paraprofessionals on the identification, prevention, and treatment of elder abuse, neglect, and exploitation of older individuals, with particular focus on prevention and enhancement of self-determination and autonomy.

 Evidence Based Health Promotion: Evidence based health promotion (EBHP) programs are those that are founded on the best available research and are recommended based on a systematic review of the published, peer reviewed research.
-Evidence based health promotion programs are a good way to engage older adults, improve health outcomes and address health inequities in our community through partnerships with local community based organizations (CBO) including our Enhancing Equity partners.
+Evidence based health promotion programs are a good way to engage older adults, improve health outcomes and address health inequities in our community through partnerships with local community -based organizations (CBO) including our Enhancing Equity partners.
 EBHP activities, offered in partnership with our contracted CBOs, include, but are not limited to Walk with Ease, Tai Chi for Better Balance, Diabetes Prevention Program, and the Arthritis Exercise Program.

 Financial Assistance: Limited financial assistance for people with low income, aiding them in maintaining their health and/or housing.
 Services may include prescription, medical, dental, vision care or other health care needs not covered under other programs; and the cost of utilities such as heat, electricity, water/sewer service or basic telephone service, and rental or moving assistance to support a stable housing plan.